aeternity/protocol/channels/ON-CHAIN.md

 In order to make channels both secure and trustless even when one party goes offline, we provide the functionality of snapshots.
 Snapshots provide a recent off-chain state to be recorded on-chain.
 This state is represented by a `round` and a `state_hash`.
+Those are proven to be correct at least at some point of time in the past by providing a co-authenticated off-chain update as a `payload`.
+Note that the `payload` can not be an on-chain transaction.
-After its inclusion the channel can not be closed using an older state—as indicated by the `round`—than the one provided in the snapshot.
+After `channel_snapshot_solo` inclusion the channel can not be closed using an older state—as indicated by the `round`—than the one provided in the snapshot.

 Serialization defined [here](../serializations.md#channel-snapshot-solo-transaction)

 - `channel_id`: channel id as recorded on-chain
 - `from_id`: the account that posts the transaction
-- `payload`: an off-chain state transaction of the same channel authenticated by both parties
+- `payload`: an off-chain transaction of the same channel authenticated by both parties
 - `ttl`: blockheight target until which this transaction can be included
 - `fee`: transaction fee